- What is BMX Racing?

 When is race night and what time is it at?

-How do I register my child to race on Thursdays?
+How do I register my child to race on race nights?

 If your rider wants to race on our race nights, they will have to be registered.
 This can be done on practice nights in person (Mondays & Tuesdays) or via our website before 5pm on our district race nights which are Thursdays.
 Registration can also be done in person down at our Moto Shed registration window on race nights prior to 6pm.